NickAger/nickager.github.io/_posts/2016-04-25-updating-objective-c-library-for-swift.md

 Note the hideous double cast: `diffs as NSArray as!
 [Diff]`; necessary to move from `NSMutableArray` to `[Diff]`

-The wrapping method's signature highlights what is wrong with the original:
+The wrapping method's signature highlights the non-idiomatic nature of the original:

 * The wrapper removes the implicitly unwrapped optional parameters by changing `String!` to `String`
 * The wrapper returns `NSMutableArray` which even in Objective-C world, I would have thought would be a contravention of most sensible coding guidelines.